 The Mumford and Keller Grant/Scholarship Program is used to award funds to individuals and organizations seeking funding for activities related to Indiana’s natural resources, particularly those related to Indiana’s avifauna, that-promote the Indiana Audubon Society’s mission.
 This program was created in 2010, and receives annual funding from the Indiana Audubon Society annual budget, as well as proceeds from the Indiana Dunes Birding Festival silent auction and raffle.

 Awards are announced annually.

-Annual applications are accepted beginning in June and are due by September 1 each year for consideration by the Awards Committee.
-Over $5,000 will be awarded in 2019.
+Annual applications are accepted beginning in June and are due by September 1 each year for consideration by the Awards Committee. $5,000 will be awarded in 2020.

 For questions and inquiries, contact Awards Chair, Kim Ehn.

 Past award recipients include:

 - Indiana Birding Trail. $450.
 Audubon/DNR Steering Committee.
 Creation of thematic logo for media advancement.
 This trail will offer 60 statewide birding locations for beginner and intermediate birders.